-Swearing (using rude or offensive words) is common in some New Zealand workplaces, and especially common on a construction site.
+Swearing (using rude or offensive words) is common in some New Zealand workplaces.
 Try not to be offended if you hear some swearing during normal workplace conversation.

 Swearing does not always mean the person is angry or telling you off.
 Some New Zealanders swear when they are in a good mood or joking with others.